pietroblandizzi/deep-reinforncement-learning/p2_continuous-control/Report.md

 We could spend months tuning parameters get the best network architecture for the task.

 One idea is to use PER instead of a normal replay buffer.
-Another idea is to try different noises and decay of the noise
+Another idea is to try different noises and decay of the noise.
+I would also like to make d4pg working and try PPO and his advances versions